Treating Stretch Marks and Scars

 Most patients do not require anesthetic.
 Some patients have indicated that they feel a slight tingling when the laser pulses, or that the laser pulse feels like the snap of a rubber band against the skin.

 Results vary from patient to patient and may not be immediate.
 Results from laser scar and stretch mark treatment are generally progressive and may require multiple treatments.
 If you respond to the first treatment, your second treatment will usually be as good as the first, and the third treatment will be almost as good.
 About 70% of patients receiving laser treatments for their stretch marks notice a marked improvement.
 Newer and shallower stretch marks and scars respond better than older and deeper scars and stretch marks.
 To enhance the results of your laser treatments your surgeon may recommend the use of tretinoin cream or a glycolic acid cream prior to and after your laser treatments.
 This information is intended to supplement, not replace, a consultation with a board certified physician.
 To find out if you could be a candidate for one of these procedures or to learn more information about these procedures, we invite you to contact one of our doctors for a private consultation.

-Contact us today to schedule your FREE consultation at any one of our 15 locations.
+Contact Us today to schedule your FREE consultation for any cosmetic procedure at one of our 18 locations.